Wind-WindKids/winding/samples/sophieandwind/ice.md

 showing completely full battery bar on the left side, rest of the indicators off, autopilot still on.
 Sophie’s face tense.

 --
+relationship_work: spread, landscape-oriented
+--
+@left: page, text, portrait-oriented
+That night, Sophie took out her journal.
+Her mother had taught her to keep notes,
+to work on her relationships,
+and to pray to the Savior for help and support.

+She wrote:
+“Today we went flying and I almost died.
+The Dragon never even said sorry.
+And Wind told me it was my own mistake.”

+She prayed a little,
+then flipped back through a few pages.
+They were filled with her worst memories —
+arguments, accidents, hurts.

+It never occurred to her
+to write down any of the best ones.
+Or that the Dragon had given her the freedom
+to learn and make mistakes while it was still safe.

+--
 ice: spread, landscape-oriented